impleri/block-skills/readme.md

 the player can then see and use the block (e.g. a bed) but cannot break it.
 Even later after meeting additional criteria, the player can finally break the bed as well.

-### Helper Utility

-We provide a `BlockStateRegistry` utility object for looking up block states using the following methods:

-- `for(blockName)`: Returns all block states for the given block ResourceLocation

 ### Register

 We use the `BlockSkillEvents.register` ***startup*** event to register block restrictions.
 Registration requires a